Depth chart end of April:

 Top spring performer:

-Spring linebackers summary in three sentences or less:
+Spring tight ends summary in three sentences or less: